 This morning, we received an email from the dentist in Komati to tell us our 11:00 am cleaning appointments have been moved to two weeks from now.
 This is because there’s been a resurgence of Covid-19 in Komati, and getting our teeth cleaned right now is not a priority.
 We totally agree.

-Now, with the dentist appointment canceled, I have time to finish and upload today’s post before we head to Komati.
+Now, with the dentist appointment canceled, I have time to finish and upload today’s post before heading to Komati.
 Speaking of our posts, we had a glitch yesterday, and our site was down for many readers worldwide.
-We received more messages than we can respond to.
+We received more messages than we could respond to.
 So please know, we saw all your messages and appreciate you letting us know.
-I notified our web people to resolve it promptly, and in a short period, everything was up and running.
+I notified our web people to resolve it promptly, and everything was up and running in a short period.

 In an email yesterday, a kind reader pointed out that I have been misspelling Ethel’s name.
 Without giving it a thought, I spelled it Ethyl, like to fuel, not the person.
 Thank you for your input and correction, Linda.
 I never take offense to our reader’s suggestions and corrections.
 But, unfortunately, when writing 365 posts a year, it’s so easy to become oblivious to a repeated spelling error that spell check fails to note.

-We are grateful for the rain that always helps the wildlife, but it would take a lot more to make up for the months of no rain, with a lack of the green vegetation they can eat.
+We are grateful for the rain that always helps the wildlife, but it would take a lot more to make up for the months of no rain, lacking the green vegetation they can eat.
 So we’ll continue to feed them consistently.

 Have a fantastic day!